 As a member of the Central American Common Market, Nicaragua applies a harmonized external tariff on most items at a maximum of 15 percent with some exceptions.
+Approximately 95% of tariff lines are harmonized at this rate or lower.
 In response to rising prices, in 2007, Nicaragua issued a series of decrees to unilaterally eliminate or reduce to 5 percent tariffs on many basic foodstuffs and consumer goods.
 These decrees have been extended every six months and are currently in effect through June 30, 2010.

-However, under the CAFTA-DR, approximately 80 percent of U.S. industrial and consumer goods now enter Nicaragua duty-free, with remaining tariffs phased out by 2015.
+However, under the CAFTA-DR, 100 percent of U.S. industrial trade will enter Nicaragua duty-free by 2015.
 Nearly all textile and apparel goods that meet the Agreement's rules of origin now enter Nicaragua duty-free and quota-free, promoting new opportunities for U.S. and regional fiber, yarn, fabric, and apparel manufacturing companies.